🇺🇸 Federal Income Tax Calculator

 Step 4 – Federal/state/local tax liability

-The formula to determine federal tax liability is:
+The formula to determine federal tax liability is as follows:

 Federal taxable income × Federal tax rate = Federal tax liability

-The formula to calculate state tax liability is:
+The formula to calculate state tax liability is as follows:

 State taxable income × State tax rate = State tax liability

-The formula to work out local tax liability is:
+The formula to work out local tax liability is as follows:

 State taxable income × Local tax rate = Local tax liability